The Project Qualifications

 • Explain why you are well suited to doing a project.
 Discuss your experience, school record, and personal qualities

-• Find a member of teaching staff who will be your supervisor, and name them
+• Find a member of teaching staff who will be your supervisor, and name them.

 Who are they for?

-• Our FPQ is the introductory version
+• Our FPQ is the introductory version, available to all students in years 8 and above.

 How do I decide on a topic?